-A model example providing such a higher derivative modification can be readily written as follows: \be S=\int d^4x \left[{\frac{1}{2}\phi (\square-m^2)f(\Box)^{-1}\phi-\frac{\lambda}{4!}\phi^4}\right] \ee where $\square$ is the d'Alembertian operator.
-This action is the subject of our consideration in this paper which is aimed at illustrating explicitly that the unitarity can be maintained in this class of models.
-Having the metric signature fixed as $(-+++)$ the above Lagrangian describes a normal non-ghost field provided $f=1$ which is also not a tachyon as long as $m^2>0$.
+Having the metric signature fixed as $(+---)$ the above Lagrangian describes a normal non-ghost field provided $f=1$ which is also not a tachyon as long as $m^2>0$.
 Presence of extra derivatives may generically spoil the model by the appearance of ghosts in the spectrum.
 A simple way to avoid this is to demand that $f(\square)^{-1}$ is an exponent of an entire function.
-Then the system has no new degrees of freedom as there are no finite poles on the complex plane and consequently there are no finite poles of the propagator apart from the already existing one at the point $m^2$.
-This picture seems good especially given that higher-derivative factor can easily provide better convergence of loop integrals.
+Then the system has no new degrees of freedom as there are no finite poles of the propagator apart from the already existing one at the point $m^2$.
+This picture seems to be good especially given that higher-derivative factor can easily provide better convergence of loop integrals.

 Here exactly a serious issue arises because an exponent of an entire function must have an essential singularity at complex infinity making the use of the Wick rotation unjustified \cite{Peskin:1995ev}.
 Indeed, the latter requires that the propagator has a pole at the complex infinity, not an essential singularity and this cannot be achieved in our model.